 There’s a long list of cellar doors in the Margaret River region, many that are open daily to the public for wine tasting and many that are dog-friendly.

-To find out the full list of dog-friendly wineries in the region, I recommend dropping into the visitors centre in Margaret River, who maintain an up-to-date listing of pet-friendly wineries (combined with their listing of child-friendly wineries), or search on the Margaret River website (scroll to the bottom and apply the Pet Friendly filter).
+To find out the full list of dog-friendly wineries in the region, I recommend dropping into the visitors centre in Margaret River, who maintain an up-to-date listing of pet-friendly wineries, or search on the Margaret River website (scroll to the bottom and apply the Pet Friendly filter).

-Unfortunately, the listing doesn’t mention which wineries allow dogs inside.
+Unfortunately, neither listing mentions which wineries allow dogs inside.
 While some wineries give dogs free rein, other wineries only allow dogs outside.
 It’s best to contact individual wineries to confirm.

 One of the most dog-friendly wineries we visited was Swings & Roundabouts.
 This award-winning venue is very dog-friendly, allowing dogs inside.
 We even saw some dogs relaxing next to their owners in the semi-enclosed dining area.
 Although the beautiful outdoor area including its distinctive swing seats would be hard to pass over on a beautiful day.
 There’s also a cute dog drinking station outside.

 During our visit we also went to Cape Mentelle.
 However, while the winery is listed as dog-friendly, dogs are not allowed inside where tastings generally happen.
 We were given the option of doing our tasting outside at a picnic table, but that would have been a hassle with the long list of wines on the tasting list.

 Two more wineries that reportedly allow dogs to join you inside the cellar door include the award-winning Stella Bella Wines, which is also terrific for BYO picnics, and Woody Nook Winery in Wilyaburp, also home to the Nookery Cafe.
 Naturally, dogs should be kept on a leash.